Home

 Annual Meeting

-The next TOEBI meeting in 2023 will be held at the University of Birmingham on Saturday 9th September, on the theme of ‘Adaptation’.
+The next TOEBI meeting in 2025 will be held at the University College Dublin on Saturday 25th October, on the theme of ‘Vikings and Education’.
 Updates will be posted in the TOEBI Meetings tab.

 To apply please submit a completed TOEBI Grant Application Form.